 Lots of guidance is given about taking regular breaks.
 This is done through 1-2-1’s via Skype.
 We are chatting regularly and encouraging people to take time off and to go for their one piece of daily exercise.
 We encourage them to do this any time – including during the day/working hours.
 We are not expecting everyone to be working normally.
 However, due to the nature of the work and legislative change some staff are working more than their normal hours and we need to be very watchful of this too.

 workingwise.co.uk: How have you adapted your communications processes to support employees working remotely?

-AM: We have a twice weekly communication going out (to reduce email traffic) which signposts to important information and advises of the latest guidance.
-We have made sure everyone is on Yammer for the more light-hearted support such as yoga, exercise, sharing photos etc.
+AM: We have a twice-weekly communication going out (to reduce email traffic) which signposts important information and advises of the latest guidance.
+We have made sure everyone is on Yammer for more light-hearted support such as yoga, exercise, sharing photos, etc.

 workingwise.co.uk: What are the main challenges you are finding with adapting to all the changes?

 AM: Making sure we are thinking of everything we can to support our colleagues.
 We are managing to carry on as normal, but it will be challenging to sustain this for six months.
 Therefore, we will need to consider different strategies to mix it up and keep staff motivated and safe.

 workingwise.co.uk: Have you furloughed any workers?
 If so, how easy has that process been and how are you continuing to keep in touch with them?